laravel/docs/database-testing.md

 #### Using Magic Methods

 For convenience, you may use the factory's magic relationship methods to define "belongs to" relationships.
-For example, the following example will use convention to determine that the related model should be created via a `user` relationship method on the `Post` model:
+For example, the following example will use convention to determine that the three posts should belong to the `user` relationship on the `Post` model:

     $posts = Post::factory()
-                ->times(3)
+                ->count(3)
                 ->forUser([
                     'name' => 'Jessica Archer',
                 ])